Honors Program FAQs

 Is it possible to write honors theses in two majors?

 The department discourages students from pursuing honors in two majors.
 Instead, we encourage double majors to pursue the option of an interdisciplinary honors project.
 Students doing interdisciplinary honors theses will normally be expected to register for and to complete successfully the honors sequences in both departments.
-Information about interdisciplinary honors is available at the Weinberg Advising page.
+Information about interdisciplinary honors is available on the Weinberg College website.